mpv-player/mpv/DOCS/man/options.rst

     depending on GPU drivers and hardware.
 For other VOs, this just makes rendering slower.

-``--fs-missioncontrol``
-    (OS X only)
-    Use OS X Mission Control's fullscreen feature instead of the custom one provided by mpv.
-This can potentially break a lot of stuff like ``--geometry`` and is disabled by default.
-On the other hand it provides a more 'OS X-like' user experience.

-``--cursor-autohide=<number|no|always>``
-    Make mouse cursor automatically hide after given number of milliseconds.
-    ``no`` will disable cursor autohide. ``always`` means the cursor will stay hidden.

-``--cursor-autohide-fs-only``
-    If this option is given, the cursor is always visible in windowed mode.
-In fullscreen mode, the cursor is shown or hidden according to ``--cursor-autohide``.

-``--no-fixed-vo``, ``--fixed-vo``
-    ``--no-fixed-vo`` enforces closing and reopening the video window for multiple files (one (un)initialization for each file).

-``--force-rgba-osd-rendering``
-    Change how some video outputs render the OSD and text subtitles.
-This does not change appearance of the subtitles and only has performance implications.
-For VOs which support native ASS rendering (like ``vdpau``, ``opengl``, ``direct3d``), this can be slightly faster or slower, depending on GPU drivers and hardware.
-For other VOs, this just makes rendering slower.

 ``--force-window-position``
     Forcefully move mpv's video output window to default location whenever there is a change in video parameters, video stream or file.
 This used to